--Study and analysis of relevant recommendations of Risk Management Divisions and proposals of the initiating units for market risk approval;

--Acceptance of decisions on the approval / absence of transactions/operations containing market risk; approvals of market-based operations, position limits;

--Review regular accounts with market risks, control over the respective subdivisions of the bank with adequacy of market risks and corrective measures if required.
+- -Study and analysis of relevant recommendations of Risk Management Divisions and proposals of the initiating units for market risk approval; - -Acceptance of decisions on the approval / absence of transactions/operations containing market risk; approvals of market-based operations, position limits; - -Review regular accounts with market risks, control over the respective subdivisions of the bank with adequacy of market risks and corrective measures if required.

-The Bank has a Market Risk Management Policy that ensures that the maximum loss caused by changes in exchange rates and interest rates is within the pre-set limits, which it implements through a variety of methods, including setting limits and using stress tests.
+The Bank has a Market Risk Management Policy that ensures that the maximum loss caused by changes in exchange rates and interest rates is within the pre-set limits, which it implements through a variety of methods, including setting limits, using stress tests and monitoring regulatiory requirements.
 The Financial Risk and Portfolio Analysis Division regularly monitors and analyzes market risks and delivers the results to the ALCO.
 In addition, it is responsible for minimizing risks by presenting recommendations on individual operations / liabilities / market positions with market risks.

-Operating Risk:
+Operational Risk:

-Operating Risk Management is an integral part of the bank's daily activities.
-Risk Division daily monitors operational risks and by its recommendations contributes to their prevention or hedging/mitigation.
-To this end, operational risks characteristics of the products and processes are evaluated and analysed, as well as recommendations ar elaborated and submitted to the Bank's Board of Directors, while the document of matrix of the software access rights is evaluated and approved by the Information Security Committee.
-To find information needed to determine risk assessment, control effectiveness and identification of potential problems, the following tools are used in the Bank:
+Operational Risk Management is an integral part of the bank's daily activities.
+The purpose of operational risk management is to maintain operational risk at the level determined by the bank.
+The priority is to ensure the maximum security of assets and capital by reducing (eliminating) possible losses.
+Operational Risk Division daily monitors operational risks and contributes to their prevention or hedging/mitigation by recommendations.
+For this purpose, operational risks, specific to products and processes, are assessed and analyzed.
+Besides, the recommendations are developed and submitted to the bank's management too.
+As for the Matrixs of the software access rights, they are evaluated and approved by the Information Security Working Group.
+Besides, the following tools are used in the bank to obtain information needed for risk assessment, determining control effectiveness and identifying potential problems:

+- Operational risk losses database;

-- Operational loss databases
+- Operational risks identification in new products/services;

-- Procedures for the approval of new products / processes and their substitution changes

-- Risk Self-Assessment Procedure
+- Risk Self-Assessment Procedure;

-- Key risk indicators
+- Key risk indicators monitoring;

+- Scenario analysis;

 - Testing a business continuity plan